Welcome to the Revolution. Hope you all had a good Shard Cup Series this season!

 Once you have a good view of the meta, there is still lots of work to be done before submitting your deck list.
 Even with knowing what decks are popular, you need to really understand how these decks interact with one another.
-As stated above, good predictions on exact lists is key as well.
-I will not go too indepth here, but in a sense, you need to expect the unexpected and know what variants and card choices are likely to be seen.
-For those that are unfamiliar with the FiveShards Cup of Fate, you also need to take into account how the tournament seeding works.
+As stated above, good predictions on exact lists is very key as well.
+I won’t go too indepth here, but in a sense, you need to expect the unexpected and know what variants and card choices are likely to be seen.
+For those that are unfamiliar, you also need to take into account how the tournament seeding works.
 Specifically for the Cup of Fate, the higher seeded player always has the choice of going first in game one of each match.

 With having the choice of always going first and knowing that burn/aggro is in a good spot in this meta, you should reasonably presume that high seeded players will benefit by running those aggressive Yotul and Angus decks.
 Therefore, mid and lower seeded players need to have answers ready.

 Building the list:

 Going into the Cup of Fate, I was seeded at 19th.
 My worst seeding in any of the Cup of Fates, but still not horrible by any means.
 I should reasonably expect to go first in about a third of my matches on the day.
 While some may have chosen to play Aggro/Burn, I don’t like the possibility of being on the draw against the mirror in half of my matches.
 To me, this eliminates Angus and Yotul from my preferred decks.

 Kagulichu is definitely in a good spot against a lot of the field, but can be a little inconsistent or slow to start.
 This makes being on the draw against Aggro/Burn not very desirable and eliminates it as an option as well in my opinion.